YOU MIGHT ALSO LIKE

 This is the kind of post that is useless without pictures – so I’ve been practicing with my own phone camera as well as my ‘real’ gear.
 Months have gone by and I am still hesitant to press the button and share because it means really putting myself out there and that is scary (as you all probably know).
 But if you’re interested in taking DIY pictures, here are some tips on how to take a boudoir selfie.

-If you have ever tried and failed, at DIY boudoir photos, then this guide on how to take a boudoir selfie is for you.
+If you have ever tried and failed, at DIY boudoir photography, then this guide on how to take a boudoir selfie is for you.
 Sharing a few of our favorite mindset shifts, poses and lighting rules so that you can make some of your own gorgeous boudoir selfies.

-Of course, I wouldn’t steer you away from doing a professional boudoir session, but if you aren’t comfortable yet having someone else take your boudoir photos, here’s how to take things into your own hands and make a gorgeous boudoir selfie.
+Of course, I wouldn’t steer you away from doing a professional boudoir photography session, but if you aren’t comfortable yet having someone else take your boudoir photos, here’s how to take things into your own hands and make a gorgeous boudoir selfie.

 Tips on How to Take a Boudoir Selfie